skip to Main Content

 What is Social Engineering on Social Media?

-What Is Social Engineering On Social Media?
+Social Engineering on Social Media

 Types of Social Engineering Attacks

 Social engineering strategies exploit human nature.
-The elements of human nature that are used are the nature of humans to help others, fear of making errors, desire to avoid struggles, etc. To understand social engineering or to prevent it, one must understand the activities of the hackers.
+The elements of human nature used are the nature of humans to help others, fear of making errors, desire to avoid struggles, etc. To understand social engineering or to prevent it, one must understand the activities of the hackers.
 Here are the types of social engineering attacks.

 Electronic Approach